-- Changes in the 2019/981 regulation: there has been an increase in the stress applied to the premium and the reserve, which generates a great impact on the SCR. - Increase of claims: The increase in claims decreases the results of the Company while at the same time increases the volume of technical provisions.
-These impacts are a decrease in the permissible own funds which, together with higher capital consumption, negatively impact on the solvency ratio

-Decrease of equity: the structure of the company's portfolio of assets, with a great weight of the value of the participations in the group's entities, makes that any change in its valuation have a direct impact on its own funds and on the consumption of capital in market risk (in particular, equity risk and concentration risk).
+- Increase of claims: this sensitivity leads to a decrease in the results of the results of the Company while at the same time increases the volume of technical provisions.
+These impacts are a decrease in the permissible own funds which, together with higher capital consumption, negatively impact on the solvency ratio - Decrease of equity: the structure of the company's portfolio of assets, with a great weight of the value of the participations in the group's companies, makes that any change in its valuation have a direct impact on its own funds and on the consumption of capital in market risk (in particular, equity risk and concentration risk).